The Theory and Practice of Oligarchical Collectivism: Contents

 The Inner Party fears the Outer Party rather than the Proles as they have lost everything and have no future.
 The Party, through the Ministry of Truth, practices historical revisionism, which robs the Proles of a past, making them incapable of revolution.
 In order to prevent any unorthodoxy, the Ministry of Truth uses Newspeak, which makes heresy impossible by omitting words that could express it.
 Newspeak also reduces thought to simple opposites, such as good and "ungood", an intentional dichotomy that hides nuance and ambiguity while promoting black and white thinking.
-Inner Party members are further subject to self-deceptive habits of mind, such as crimestop which halts thinking at the threshold of politically dangerous thought, and doublethink, which allows simultaneously holding and believing contradictory thoughts without noticing the contradiction.
+Inner Party members are further subject to self-deceptive habits of mind, such as crimestop which halts thinking at the threshold of politically dangerous thought, and doublethink, which allows simultaneously holding and believing contradictory thoughts.

 Goldstein's writing on science and technology in Oceania presents Orwell's rejection of the idea that technical advances equate to progress.
 He had previously written the belief that all scientific advances led to nationalism and dictatorship.
 Goldstein writes that science and progress had failed as it: "depended on the empirical habit of thought, which could not survive in a strictly regimented society.
 As a whole the world today is more primitive than it was fifty years ago."

 Goldstein's book also explains the geographical relationships of the three superstates, Oceania, Eurasia and Eastasia.
 It explains that the three are in an infinite war and that their frontiers are constantly shifting.
 Orwell writes that their regimes are essentially the same: "Everywhere there is the same pyramidal structure, the same worship of semi-divine leader, the same economy existing by and for continuous warfare".
 Their citizens are immobile, having no contact with foreigners and no opportunity to uncover the lies inside the sealed state in which they exist.
 Each superstate has the technological capability to destroy their counterparts in a theoretical single, decisive strike, but none of the superstates are a true threat to each other.
 To counter overproduction and maintain power, they must exist in a state of permanent limited war.
 By harnessing the hysteria of war and demand for self-sacrifice, each of the superstates declares war not on each other but on their own populace, who are kept ignorant, on the brink of starvation, and overworked.
 Permanent limited war allows the ruling party to explain the lack of consumer goods and justify its oppression of the masses.
 This explains the ironic Party slogan that "War is Peace".